aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/aurora-global-database/_index.en.md

 Once the lab environments created in the previous steps are finalized, we can continue.

-Open the <a href="https://console.aws.amazon.com/rds/home?region=us-east-1#databases:" target="_blank">Amazon RDS service console</a> on the MySQL DB cluster details page in the region **primary**.
+Open the <a href="https://console.aws.amazon.com/rds/home?region=us-east-1#databases:" target="_blank">Amazon RDS service console</a> on the MySQL DB cluster details page in the **primary** region.
 If you navigated to the RDS console by means other than the link in this paragraph, click `auroralab-mysql-cluster` in the section **Databases** from the RDS service console, and make sure you are back in the primary region.

 {{% notice note%}}
 Make sure you're still working on **primary region**, especially if you're following the links above to open the service console on the right screen.